Division-based Receiver-agnostic RFF Identification in WiFi Systems: Experimental Evaluation

 Fig. \ref{fig16}, Fig. \ref{fig17}, and Fig. \ref{fig18} show the classification accuracy of the DV method and the proposed HL method when the training set is collected from a single receiver in the packed indoor office under the static LOS, static NLOS, and mobile scenarios, respectively.
 As shown in these figures, classification accuracy decreases when the receiver changes.
 However, the classification accuracy of the proposed HL method is consistently higher than that of the DV method by 2.44\% to 37.95\% when the training and test sets are collected from different receivers, demonstrating a significant classification accuracy improvement in most cases.
 This is because the proposed HL method extracts higher-dimensional RFF features, i.e., 52 subcarriers, compared to the DV method, i.e., 12 subcarriers \cite{chen2022radioDSRC, xing2022design}.

 The classification accuracies of InceptionTime, LSTM, and Transformer are compared under the static LOS scenario, as shown in Fig. \ref{fig16}.
 As illustrated in Fig. \ref{fig16}, the classification accuracies of InceptionTime and Transformer are comparable, whereas LSTM achieves the lowest accuracy.
-Therefore, as a strong time-series classifier, InceptionTime is well suited for radio frequency fingerprint identification based on features extracted from CSI amplitude.
+Therefore, as a strong time-series classifier, InceptionTime is well suited for RFF identification based on features extracted from CSI amplitude.

 The classification accuracy in the static corridor scenario, when trained on a single receiver and tested on Rx1 and Rx3, is shown in Fig. \ref{fig19}.
 As illustrated in Fig. \ref{fig19}, the classification accuracy of the proposed HL method exceeds 75\% even under receiver changes.
 Moreover, the proposed HL method outperforms the existing DV method by 14.25\% to 54.97\% under receiver differences.